-In partnership with Compton Verney in Warwickshire, Isabel Lewis will draw on the choreographic scores developed in Skye to stage a new sound work within the parkland of Compton Verney.
+In addition to the work in Skye and in partnership with Compton Verney, Lewis will draw on the choreographic scores developed in Skye to stage a new sound work at Compton Verney, in Warwickshire.
 This will run for the duration of Art Night – 18th June to 18th July.

 ABOUT THE ARTIST

 Isabel Lewis (b.1981, Santo Domingo, Dominican Republic) lives and works in Berlin.
 Trained in literary criticism, dance, and philosophy, Isabel Lewis’ work takes on many different formats: from lecture-performances and workshops to listening sessions, parties (Bodysnatch), gardens, and what she calls “hosted occasions.”
 Her live art works have been presented contexts of contemporary art, music, dance, and theater by Kunsthalle Zürich (2020), Sharjah Biennial (2019), Roskilde Festival (2019), Berliner Festspiele-Gropius Bau (2018), Tate Modern (2017), Steirischer Herbst (2017), Ming Contemporary Art Museum Shanghai (2016), and Tanz Im August (2015) among others.